Shadeira/feedreader/README.md

 ## Steps required to successfully run

-To see project download files into a zip opem index.html in the browser of your choice.
+To see project download files into a zip and open index.html in the browser of your choice.
 When the page loads test results should be displayed at the bottom of the page.

-Test Run: